haydn-jones/haydn-jones.github.io/content/posts/The-Launch-of-WaifuXL.md

 ### Safari Non-Compliance
 One of the more interesting problems arose from a classic Web Development hurdle: non-compliant browsers.
 And of course, as Internet Explorer has been sunset, a new champion of non-compliance rises -- Apple's Safari browser.
 While significantly better than previously non-compliant browsers, Safari still offers various "fun" things it's decided not to implement.
 In this project, our main issues came from (what we believe) is Safari's SharedArrayBuffer implementation -- namely that it doesn't seem to work.
 The ONNX web runtime uses SharedArrayBuffers when running multi-threaded, so in Safari, trying to initialize the model to use more than one thread fails.
 At this time, we're getting around this by checking the User Agent of the browser, and if its a Webkit based browser / engine we fall back to serial execution.
 We've submitted an issue with ONNX to resolve this, and hopefully we will be able to give Webkit based browser users better speeds in the future.

-As a side-note, in order to enable SharedArrayBuffers in general you have to set two response headers--Cross Origin Embedder Policy and Cross Origin Opener Policy.
+As a sidenote, to enable SharedArrayBuffers in general you must set two response headers--Cross Origin Embedder Policy and Cross Origin Opener Policy.
 When you don't set these headers properly, there will be no issue thrown on any browser, as it is impossible for SharedArrayBuffers to be used at all.
 This led to plenty of confusion in local testing and early trials, as it became difficult to efficiently test changes and debug the issue locally.

 ### Disagreement between PyTorch and ONNX
 One operation used by the Real-ESRGAN is the Pixel UnShuffle, an operation where spatial width and height of an image (or Tensor) are traded for *depth* by squeezing some of the spatial information into the channel dimension.
 Both PyTorch and ONNX support this operation, however, they were performing this squeezing in different orders.
 This was resulting in an upscaled image that looks like the colors were inverted--not great.
-An issue was opened in PyTorch and in the mean time we implemented the operator from scratch.
-About a week ago the issue was finally resolved and we were able to use the built in version.
+An issue was opened in PyTorch and in the meantime we implemented the operator from scratch.
+About a week ago the issue was finally resolved, and we were able to use the built in version.

 # Wrap-up and Future Work for the Future Gadgets Lab
 It was a bit all over the place and rushed, but we hope you enjoyed our write up on WaifuXL.
-This was our first big project as a group so we were excited to share some details on our effort.
+This was our first big project as a group, so we were excited to share some details on our effort.

 We hope you like [WaifuXL](https://waifuxl.com/), we're really happy with the quality of the model (of course, props to the researchers behind the Real-ESRGAN) and our method of delivery.
-Our model only performs well on anime-style drawings but we'd like to train a model on real images so we can provide high quality upsampling for all types of images.
+Our model only performs well on anime-style drawings but we'd like to train a model on real images so we can provide high quality up-sampling for all types of images.
 We're also interested in adding some more models to the website, such as a style transfer model, but we're likely going to leave that to a later date.

 Stay tuned for some more fun projects from us, we're always throwing around ideas and maybe we'll land on another one like this soon.
-Until then, keep expanding your waifus.
+Until then, keep expanding your Waifus.